 The government has confirmed that divorce law in England and Wales may finally be changed to introduce ‘no fault’ divorces.
 Family law practitioners have been campaigning for this much needed change to the law for a long time.

-Under the current law, if a couple wish to be divorced, one party must prove that a marriage has irretrievably broken down, which must be supported by one or more of the five facts:
+Under the current law, if a couple wish to be divorced, one party must prove that a marriage has irretrievably broken down.
+Which must be supported by one or more of these facts: